-DOCTOR OF MEDICINE
+DOCTOR OF MEDICINE | By Research

 Name of Programme : Doctor of Medicine

 Mode : Research

+Faculty : Faculty of Medicine

 This programme is offered for Malaysians who are registered medical doctors working in the University Malaya Medical Center (UMMC).

 The Doctor of Medicine programme offered by the Faculty of Medicine, University of Malaya is a higher doctoral degree programme, to which the candidate must already have the necessary medical experience before applying for this program.